 Participate in all the teams in your life (family, friends and school, as well as sports).
 Don't lose contact with your family or your friends.
-Ask for your family to be allowed to watch you train and to be able to talk to them and your friends whenever you need to.
+Demand that your family is present, that they can watch you train and learn about your sports life, and stay in contact with your

-9. Talk, think, decide and don't keep quiet
+9. Talk, think, decide and don't keep guiet

 Ask and make them ask you.
 You have the right to have things explained and to express your opinion about that which affects you.
+Decisions about your sports career are yours to make even if you are not yet 18.

 Don't be afraid to say "No" or reject any offer if you really don't feel comfortable about it.
-You have the right to tell others what you like and what you don't like to do, or have done to you.
+You have the right to tell others what you like and what you don't like to do, or what you like or don't like to have done to you.
 That is not being rude.